learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Fixed errors that occurred when timeslot durations resulted in floating point numbers with more than two decimal places (e.g. 50 minutes).
 This should fix errors that were encountered during scheduling, on class manage pages, and when adding coteachers, among others.
 - Fixed handling of the ``finaid_form_fields`` tag.
 - Profile form now populates DOB and graduation year even if the form errors.
+- Profile form now shows teacher fields instead of student fields if a user has both user types (under the assumption that they used to be a student and now they are a teacher).
 - Custom form responses can now be viewed even if users are accidentally deleted.
 - Hours statistics on the dashboard are now shown for registered and approved classes.
 - Fields should no longer be autocompleted by browsers in the comm panel, group text module, or arbitrary user list (specifically the 'username' field).